-Sent by Alfred Russel Wallace, Quincy House, Boston to William Greenell [ARW's son] Wallace, [Nutwood Cottage, Frith Hill, Godalming] on 29 October 1886.
+Sent by Alfred Russel Wallace, Quincy House, Boston, USA to William Greenell [ARW's son] Wallace, [Nutwood Cottage, Frith Hill, Godalming] on 29 October 1886.

 Re. sea voyage from England, a week of rough weather and seasickness followed by five days of calm; ships food; passengers, one the brother of a pupil at William's school, Cranleigh, William can tell him that his brother was not seasick and has a good appetite; charades, concerts, deck quoits and chess on board; description of Statue of Liberty, New York harbour and ships, with small ink sketch of a paddle steamer; visit to Central Park with Mr Browne; autumn colours; country between New York and Boston, painted wooden houses like toys; Boston hotel and food; has telegraphed family at Hurst, will write to Violet next week.

 A typical letter handwritten by author in English and signed by author.